Performance Limits of Single-Anchor Millimeter-Wave Positioning: System Model

 \section{System Model}

-In this section we present the signal model for the static scenario, where both the transmitter and the receiver are static, and, then, we extend the model to the dynamic scenario, where either the transmitter or the receiver is moving.
+In this section we present the signal model when both the transmitter and the receiver are static, and then we extend the model to the dynamic scenario, where either the transmitter or the receiver is moving.